 Religious and Spiritual Books

 I always visit local bookshops wherever I go.
 In pilgrimage places, I usually end up finding the gems that can not be found anywhere else, including online.
 In Haridwar, there is a huge Gita Press shop where you can find all of their publications.
 Here and there, there are small shops with local publications by local scholars.
 You need to either know what you are looking for you should have the patience to go through the pile of books to discover them.
 I love talking to the book store owners and asking them what is selling best these days, that tells a lot about the mood of the times.

-Check out the old printing press room at 84 Kutiya or Beatles Ashram in Rishikesh
+Check out the old printing press room at 84 Kutiya or Beatles Ashram

 Sandalwood is an integral part of worship on Indian temples.
 You can buy blocks of wood that you can rub against a stone slab to create sandalwood or a Chandan paste.
 You can get wood pieces of various colors.
 Smell and pick the one you like.
 You can also but the small stone slab along with sandalwood.